zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 - **Project Managers**: At this level, the user is able to manage a project.
 - **Project Grant Manager**: The project grant manager is for projects, which are granted of another organization.

-On each level we have some different Roles.
+On each level, we have some different Roles.
 Here you can find more about the different roles: [ZITADEL Manager Roles](/guides/manage/console/managers#roles)

 To be able to access the ZITADEL APIs your service user needs permissions to ZITADEL.